 Your education at Rider University should be your number one priority and employment status should not interfere with your ability to graduate with a degree.
 Please remember that you, as the student worker, cannot work more than 20 hours per week.
 If you work multiple jobs on campus, the total amount of hours you work for all positions cannot be more than 20 hours during the Fall and Spring semesters.
 Your employer/supervisor should be flexible with your schedule from semester to semester and help arrange your work schedule around your classes.
 Under no circumstance should you work during classes or exams.
-Students working during the Summer, J-term, or Spring Break may work up to 40 hours per week.
 Students eligible for FWS cannot work more than 20 hours per week or 40 hours per week during break periods, per federal regulations.
+Please note, graduate assistants, off-campus FWS students and on-campus students cannot work 40 hours a week during J-term and summer break if they are enrolled in classes.
 Student employees earn 1 hour of sick leave for every 30 hours worked.
 Additionally, no vacation time can be accrued.